liznerski/eoe/README.md

     conda activate eoe
     python -m pip install -e eoe/src

-**CUDA 11**:

-If your system uses CUDA 11, you need to install a different PyTorch version that is compatible with CUDA 11.
-For this, you can instead execute:

-    virtualenv -p python3 eoe/data/venv
-    source eoe/data/venv/bin/activate
-    bash eoe/src/pip_install_cuda11.sh

 **Datasets**:

 Apart from ImageNet-30, ImageNet-22K, and 80MTI images, all datasets are automatically downloaded once requested.